weaviate/weaviate-io/developers/weaviate/concepts/indexing/index.md

 ## Vector indexes

 Vector embeddings encapsulate meaning for the objects that they represent.
-Vector indexes make it easier efficiently search large vector spaces in order to find objects with similar vector embeddings.
+Vector indexes make it easier to efficiently search large vector spaces in order to find objects with similar vector embeddings.

 Weaviate offers these vector index types: